-Suppose that a partner in a (committed but unmarried) relationship wants to have children.
+Suppose that a partner in a committed relationship (but not marriage) wants to have children.
 Suppose that the other partner has undergone a surgical procedure which renders him or her unable to have children in the future.
 Suppose, however, that the party neglects to inform his or her partner that he or she is unable to have children, leaving the partner with the impression that a pregnancy is possible—perhaps even waiting hopelessly for the pregnancy to occur.

 When the partner discovers the truth, what legal recourse does he or she have?
 If the partner legitimately would not have entered the relationship knowing of the impossibility of pregnancy, is there a case for fraud or misrepresentation, infliction of emotional distress, or even battery?